hove-io/navitia/source/kraken/readme.md

 ### Configuration file
 Kraken will try to load a configuration file named the same way as the binary with a `.ini` prefix in the current directory, so by default it will search for a `kraken.ini` file.
-Alternatively the file can be passed in as the first positional argument.
+Alternatively the file path can be passed in as the first positional argument.

 Example of configuration file, defaults values are: